CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

-#### Zero People Detected
+#### Always Zero People Detected
-**Q: 0 people detected and displayed in default video and images.**
+**Q: Always 0 people detected and displayed in default video and images.**

-**A**: This problem usually occurs in 2 situations: 1) When you selection `--num_gpu 0`, and 2) when the caffemodel has not been properly downloaded.
+**A**: This answer assumes that never a single person is detected.
+If in your case it works sometimes, then check [Always Zero People Detected](#always-zero-people-detected).
+This always-0-people problem usually occurs in 2 situations: 1) When you selection `--num_gpu 0`, and 2) when the caffemodel has not been properly downloaded.
 E.g., if the connection drops when downloading the models.

 For problem 1, setting `--num_gpu 0` means that no processing is done, so you can use this setting e.g., to record webcam.
 This functionality is kept for back-compatibility.
 You are most probably trying to run on CPU-only mode, for that, install OpenPose in CPU-only mode following [doc/installation.md](./installation.md).